Hrvoje Tokić

-Hrvoje Tokić (born 17 June 1990) is a Croatian football forward who last played for Selfoss in the 1. deild karla in Iceland.
+Hrvoje Tokić (born 17 June 1990) is a Croatian football forward who plays for Ægir in the 1. deild karla in Iceland.
 Besides Croatia, he has played in Austria, Cyprus, and Iceland.

 Club career

 A product of the Hrvatski Dragovoljac academy, Tokić was the top scorer of the autumn part of the 2008–09 season of the Croatian U19 football league, before being pulled to the first team, where he didn't get many chances.
 Still, his games for the junior team earned him a transfer to the Prva HNL giant Hajduk Split in the summer of 2009.
 Tokić spent his first season playing for the reserve team, and was subsequently loaned to Druga HNL sides NK Mosor and MV Croatia.
 While unimpressive on his first loan, he excelled at the latter of the two, scoring a stunning sixteen goals in fourteen matches, becoming the Druga HNL top scorer for the 2010–11 season with a total of 19 goals and helping immensely with saving MV Croatia, who ended up on the bottom of the table after the autumn part of the season, from relegation.
 Faced with a strong competition in the attack at his main club, Tokić went on loan again to another Druga HNL side, Vinogradar at the beginning of the 2011–12 season.
 Impressing again with ten goals in eleven matches, Tokić was given in 2012 a chance to play in Prva HNL, on loan at Zadar as a replacement for Ivan Santini.
 He scored his first goal in Prva HNL in a 2–1 win against Inter Zaprešić on 10 March 2012.

 In September 2014, Tokić signed a contract with Aris Limassol.

 In January 2017, Tokic signed for Icelandic club Breiðablik, after spending two years at Víkingur Ólafsvík.